-We strongly believe in developing young people who are interested in working on vintage cars and have recently taken on a new apprentice to join our team.
-For one week every month our apprentice Finlay Fletcher heads to Bicester Heritage Skills Academy to take part in the vintage car restoration course sponsored by the RRBSA.
+For one week every month our apprentice Finlay Fletcher heads to Bicester Heritage Skills Academy to take part in the vintage car restoration course sponsored by the Rolls-Royce and Bentley Specialists’ Association (RRBSA).

 Now in its second year the course has been specially streamlined to support apprentices specialising in mechanical restoration of vintage and veteran vehicles.
 This fantastic course aims to give the apprentices a solid mechanical understanding while appreciating why components have been adapted over time.
 Each week the course focuses on a different mechanical element, such as lubrication systems, valve gears or fuel systems.
 The students are asked to compare each element with old and modern examples, and identify why the changes took place.
 Finlay has found this part of the course to be extremely useful for his work in our workshop and has enjoyed learning to disassemble and re-assemble many different parts.
 The well kitted-out hanger allows the apprentices to learn all elements of basic tooling and they have access to machining tools and a two-post ramp.